nekStab/LightKrylov/paper/paper.md

 `LightKrylov` provides Fortran users with SciPy-inspired interfaces to widely used Krylov techniques, including:

-- **Krylov processes:** Arnoldi factorization, Golub-Kahan bidiagonalization, and Lanczos tridiagonalization.
-- **Krylov methods:**
 - **Linear systems -** Conjugate Gradient (CG), Generalized Minimal Residual method (GMRES) and Flexible GMRES.
-    - **Spectral decomposition -** Krylov-Schur method for non-Hermitian operators, Lanczos tridiagonalization for Hermitian ones.
+- **Spectral decomposition -** Arnoldi method (with Krylov-Schur restart) for non-Hermitian operators, Lanczos tridiagonalization for Hermitian ones.
 - **SVD -** Golub-Kahan bidiagonalization.

 Libraries exposing more methods exist in other languages, e.g., `Krylov.jl` [@montoison-2023] or `PETSc` [@petsc-web-page].
 Integrating these into existing Fortran codes can however present challenges (e.g. dependency management or potential performance overhead for instance).